-Julie Sharpe, EO from Genesis Pregnancy Support Inc spoke to members and presented with a donation towards their work in helping women with pregnancy concerns.
+Julie Sharpe, from Genesis Pregnancy Support Inc spoke to members and was presented with a donation towards their work in helping women with pregnancy concerns.

 Club members create opportunities to socialize and celebrate the work we do.
 Some regular events include club birthday, changeover dinner, the Melbourne Cup brunch and a Christmas function.
 There are the “mostly” weekly coffee mornings when club members meet for a morning chat over refreshments.
 Special events such as our Brazilian Night are held to simply have a good time and enjoy each others company.